Language development in children aged 1 to 3

 • Engage with your child’s attempts to communicate.
 Toddlers make sounds, gesture, smile, and cry when they’re trying to tell you something.

-• Verbalize what they’re trying to express.
-If they’re using words, repeat what they say and, when appropriate, show or offer them the object they’re referring to.
+• Verbalize what they’re trying to express and repeat what they say.
+Show them the object that they’re naming and give it to them if possible.
 For example, if they say “milk,” you can reply, “Yes, it’s milk!” and give them their cup.
 This tells them that you understand and value what they’re saying.
-Plus, your child will realize that their attempt to communication was successful.
+Plus, your child will realize that their attempt to communicate was successful.

 • If you don’t understand your toddler, consider the context.
 For example, if they point to the window and say “outside,” see if there’s anything special outside or if they just want to go out.